 How much education is required to become a general dentist?

-To become a general dentist you are required to take three or more years of undergraduate college education degree (typically with a strong science foundation) plus four years of dental school is required.
+To become a general dentist you are required to take three or more years of undergraduate college education degree (typically with a strong science foundation).
+This is followed by four years of dental school.
 After graduating, dentists must take a licensure examination which is required by the state in which they practice.

 What’s the difference between DMD and DDS?

 Just one letter!
 Both dentists receive the same education and complete the same curriculum requirements.
 DDS stands for Doctor of Dental Surgery, and DMD stands for Doctor of Dental Medicine.
 Both offer braces for adults and all other dental services.

 Why does my dentist belong to the AGD?

-Dr. Bao Nguyen cares about long-term dental health for you and your family and demonstrates that concern by belonging to the AGD.
-Members are dedicated to continuing education to help them stay up-to-date on the latest procedures to provide you and your family with quality treatment.
+Dr. Bao Nguyen cares about long-term dental health for you and your family.
+He demonstrates that concern by belonging to the AGD.
+Members are dedicated to continuing education to help them stay up-to-date on the latest procedures.
+Dr Nguyen will provide you and your family with quality treatment.
 He is committed to being the best dental office in Temecula.